hoanglongcao/VUB-EZProxy-Redirect/README.md

 3. The current URL of the active tab will be redirected to the VUB library's MyEZProxy login page with the appropriate login credentials.
 4. Log in with your VUB library account credentials.
 5. You will be automatically redirected to the original academic resource with full-text access.

+# Notes

+1. The VUB EZProxy Redirect extension only redirects to the VUB Exproxy website and does not store personal data.
+2. I got help from ChatGPT in creating this extension.